Dendritic Cell Immunotherapy

 -

-Aetna considers dendritic cell immunotherapy experimental and investigational because the peer-reviewed medical literature does not support its clinical use at this time.
+Aetna considers dendritic cell immunotherapy experimental, investigational, or unproven because the peer-reviewed medical literature does not support its clinical use at this time.

 -